joaoaapinho/J-M-Corporate-Catalog-and-Business-Dashboard/README.md

 For the purpose of the project and as agreed with the project supervisor, the retrieved data that was used was an undersample of 900,000 entries (i.e., using a LIMIT of 900000 on the appropriate queries) in order to reduce loading times.

 Additionally, this demo primarily demonstrates the endpoint responses.
-To retrieve the data, requests must include the appropriate "Authorization" header containing the authentication key for secure access.
+To retrieve the data, requests must include the appropriate Authorization header containing the authentication key for secure access.

 <h2> 🎯 Conclusions and Future Improvements </h2>